COGS108/Overview/COGS108-Syllabus.md

 With regards to asking questions of instructional staff, we’re here to help you, but there are way more students than there are instructors.
 So, help each other.
 In fact, this is how the best data science gets done.
 Diverse minds solving a problem invariably improves the solution.
 Also, teaching something to someone else is the best way to determine if you really know something.
 So, it’s win-win.
 The person who’s stuck gets unstuck and the person who helped is more sure in their knowledge.
 Help one another!
 Section and office hours are meant to be collaborative.

 But how should you help one another on assignments?
-You should: ask a question that leads the student to figure it out for themselves, point out the correct principle/theory that applies in this case, provide a link to an explanation, or a chunk of psuedo-code.
+You should: ask a question that leads the student to figure it out for themselves, point out the correct principle/theory that applies in this case, provide a link to an explanation, or a chunk of pseudo-code.
 You should not: provide the full answer or code they can just copy/paste.

 ### Turning In Assignments